krkn-chaos/krkn/docs/health_checks.md

 ### Health Checks

 Health checks provide real-time visibility into the impact of chaos scenarios on application availability and performance.
+Health check configuration supports application endpoints accessible via http / https along with authentication mechanism such as bearer token and authentication credentials.
-Health checks are configured in the ```config.yaml```For applications requiring authentication bearer tokens and credentials can be configured.
+Health checks are configured in the ```config.yaml```

 The system periodically checks the provided URLs based on the defined interval and records the results in Telemetry.
 The telemetry data includes: